 Coiled Tubing and Its Applications

-This 1-day course presents an introduction to coiled tubing (CT) as a tool for workover, drilling, and completions.
-It provides an overview of conventional CT applications, the properties of CT, its manufacture, surface equipment and subsurface tools.
-A significant portion of the course covers mechanical performance, including working limits, buckling, lockup and fatigue.
-There will also be a discussion of drilling technology and hydraulics.
+This course provides an introduction to coiled tubing (CT) as a tool for workover and drilling and completion services.
+It includes an overview of CT extended-reach operations, typical field applications, the properties of CT, its manufacture, surface equipment required for downhole deployment, as well as discussion of downhole CT tools.
+A significant portion of the course covers CT mechanical performance, including working limits, buckling, and fatigue.
+A discussion of CT drilling technology and hydraulics is also included.

 Why You Should Attend